helps people charged with any violent offense.

 Also, we are not computers.
 Our memories are not perfect.
 We make statements based on our memory and often come to find out that we remembered things incorrectly.
 Law enforcement will use those incorrect statements as admissions, or as evidence that you were lying and trying to cover up the truth.
 It is important not to speak to law enforcement, who will treat it as an official statement, that can later be used against you in court.

-If you retain an attorney to represent you, that attorney can contact law enforcement and the State Attorney’s Office on your behalf.
+If you retain a criminal defense attorney to represent you, that attorney can contact law enforcement and the State Attorney’s Office on your behalf.
 The attorney can get your side of the story out without your own statements being used against you at trial.
 The attorney can also make sure the facts, dates, times, etc. are accurate before giving them to law enforcement.
 Therefore, you can have your cake and eat it too.

 I acted in self defense.
 Should I be concerned?